Cardboard sign for hurricane relief. Taken Oct. 3, 2024 in Vilas, N.C. (AP Photo/ Chris Carlson)

 How is North Carolina Faring Seven Weeks After Helene?

 CHATTANOOGA, TN. (mocsnews.com)- North Carolina was struck by Hurricane Helene, a devastating Category 4 hurricane, on September 24, 2024.
-Caught unaware, North Carolina suffered severe damage across the western part of the state, and the mountain topography caused many mudslides and left multiple roads damaged or washed away.
+Caught unaware, people of North Carolina suffered severe damage across the western part of the state, and the mountain topography caused many mudslides and left multiple roads damaged or washed away.

 Hurricane Helene was one of the worst storms the Southeast has faced in years, and North Carolina was blindsided by the force of the storm.
 Residents are still coping with the aftermath of Helene, and many people are facing mental and physical hardships.